 As to a lasting legacy, we urge the administration to be bolder in its commitments to reduce extreme poverty worldwide.
 We hope it will expand the reach of its signature Feed the Future program to support more smallholder farmers and continue the Global Health Initiative, which seeks to strengthen global health systems and improve the United States’ collective impact on global health.
 We hope it will also continue to recognize U.S. and international civil society organizations as development actors in their own right and prioritize the facilitation of an enabling environment that supports the emergence of vibrant, independent local civil society in the developing world.
 U.S. efforts can make a huge difference in the lives of millions across the globe, and leave a lasting impact for generations to come.

 What do you think should be the Obama administration’s focus on foreign aid in the years ahead?
 Let us know by leaving a comment below.

-Mark Lotwis is the senior director of public policy at InterAction, where he helps shape important policy decisions on humanitarian, relief and long-term development issues.
+Mark Lotwis is the vice president of policy and government relations at InterAction, where he helps shape important policy decisions on humanitarian, relief and long-term development issues.
 Prior to InterAction, Lotwis served as senior director of campaign advocacy at the Save Darfur Coalition.
 He also worked as executive director of 21st century Democrats, as a partner of two leading media consulting firms and as chief of staff to U.S. Representative Ted Strickland.